Amazon launches first Project Kuiper satellites with goal of creating a megaconstellation | KRDO

 SpaceX has had the clear advantage of using its own Falcon 9 rockets to launch batches of Starlink satellites to orbit.

 Amazon does not have its own rockets.
-And while the Jeff Bezos-founded rocket company Blue Origin is working on a rocket capable of reaching orbit, the project is years behind schedule and does not have a clear price point.
+And while the Jeff Bezos-founded rocket company Blue Origin is working on a rocket capable of reaching orbit, the project is years behind schedule.

 The-CNN-Wire